jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

     (ii) the last known residential address of the person:
     (iii) the name and last known residential address of the person:
     (iv) the name and date of birth of the person:
+    (v) the last known email address of the person:
   (b) in the case of a banned person that is a company,—
     (i) the name of the company:
     (ii) the address of the company's registered office:
     (iii) the name of the company and the address of its registered office:
     (iv) the unique number assigned to the company on its incorporation:
     (v) the name of a person concerned in the management of the company:
-    (vi) the residential address of a person concerned in the management of the company:
+    (vi) the last known residential address of a person concerned in the management of the company:
-    (vii) the name and residential address of a person concerned in the management of the company:
+    (vii) the name and last known residential address of a person concerned in the management of the company:
     (viii) the name and date of birth of a person concerned in the management of the company:
+    (ix) the last known email address of a person concerned in the management of the company:
   (c) if applicable, the registration number or other unique identifier provided to the banned person on registration under section 36:
   (d) if applicable, the trading name of the banned person's motor vehicle trading business:
   (e) any prescribed criteria.